-Born at Sagkeeng on 1 April 1926 into a long line of Aboriginal Chiefs, his early education took place at the Fort Alexander Residential School until he was expelled in grade 9 for refusing to go to daily confession.
-He worked as a hunter, trapper and heavy machine operator and was elected Chief of Sagkeeng in 1965.
+Born at Sagkeeng on 1 April 1926 into a long line of Indigenous Chiefs, his early education took place at the Fort Alexander Residential School until he was expelled in grade 9 for refusing to go to daily confession.
+He worked as a hunter, trapper, and heavy machine operator and was elected Chief of Sagkeeng in 1965.

-In 1970 he was the first Aboriginal person to receive a honourary doctorate from the University of Manitoba.
+In May 1970, he received a honourary doctorate from the University of Manitoba.
 The same year he received a Manitoba Centennial Medal from the Manitoba Historical Society.
 In 1971 he was the first person ever named Grand Chief of Manitoba.
 He was inducted into the Order of Canada in 1987.

 Obituary, Winnipeg Free Press, 11 August 1992, page 14.